Understanding Hidden Emotions:

 1. Negative feelings are part of life.

-How do you feel when someone gets too vocal or reacts with unexpected anger and aggression?
+How do you respond/react when someone gets too vocal or reacts with unexpected anger and aggression?

 Ashwni Sharma